thinkloop/LoadedObjects/README.md

 LoadedObjects
 =============

-A ColdFusion micro-framework that declaratively adds new functionality to your business ojects by using attributes assigned to `<cfproperty>`.
-Plugins are built-in for get/set, validation, and collections.
-New plugins can be developed for any type of functionality that can leverage new or existing attributes on `<cfproperty>`.
+A ColdFusion micro-framework that declaratively adds new functionality to your business ojects using attributes assigned to `<cfproperty>`.
+Base functionality for get/set, validation, and collections exists out of the box.
+New plugins can be developed to add any type of functionality that leverages attributes on `<cfproperty>`.

 ###Example